Skip to main content Skip to main navigation

 Some types of investments carry lower risk than others.

-As we’ve said, business term deposits1 can be a low risk investment option.
-You can put your money away for terms of between one month to five years and the interest rate is fixed.
-One disadvantage of investing money in a business term deposit is that the funds are locked away until the deposit matures.
-While in some circumstances you may be able to your money before the term ends, your interest rate will be affected, and you may be required to pay a fee.
+As we've said, a business term deposit1 linked to your business bank account1 can be a lower risk investment option.
+You can put your money away for terms of between one month and five years and the interest rate is fixed.
+One important consideration when investing money in a business term deposit is that the funds are locked away until the deposit matures.
+While in some circumstances you may be able to access your money before the term ends, your interest rate and return may be affected.

-With terms available that are as short as a month, term deposits could be a good way of setting aside money for GST and other taxes.
+With terms available from as short as a month, term deposits could be a good way of setting aside money for GST and other taxes.
+Plus, you can choose to receive interest payments at a frequency that matches your business cycle, at times when you need to boost cash flow.

-If you’re happy to accept a variable interest rate, you may also wish to consider a business cash reserve account1.
-Compare the rates between this and a term deposit to help you decide if the rate difference is worth the access.
+If you're happy to accept variable interest rates, you may also wish to consider a standard business savings account1.
+Compare the rates between this and a term deposit to help you decide if the rate difference is worth the more flexible access.

 Read more